dainst/idai-field/desktop/src/manual/manual.en.md

 <p align="center"><img src="images/en/search/filter_menu.png" alt="Category filter selection"/></p>

 The category filter button allows you to choose a resource category.
 There are supercategories and
-subcategories: If you choose a subcategory (e. g.
-"Layer"), only the resources of the respective category are shown.
-In contrast, if you choose a supercategory (e. g.
-"Stratigraphical unit"), the resources of the selected category as well as all of its subcategories (e. g.
-"Layer", "Grave", "Architecture", "Floor" etc.) are included.
+subcategories: If you choose a subcategory (e.g. "Layer"), only the resources of the respective category are shown.
+In contrast, if you choose a supercategory (e.g. "Stratigraphical unit"), the resources of the selected category as well as all of its subcategories (e.g. "Layer", "Grave", "Architecture", "Floor" etc.) are included.
 Click again to select only the supercategory itself.

 The current context decides which categories are available: In the overview you can choose operation